PaddyThePaddy/cal/readme.md

 ```

 # Additional features
-Application behaviors that are not provided by `evalexpr` crate.
+Application behaviors that are not provided by the original `evalexpr` crate.

 1. Change output base with command line flags, or by `base = #` or `base(#)` command in the interactive mode.
 2. Pre-processed alias: (case insensitive)